The reason for alternate healing

 I have lived with this feeling of guilt for 6 years now.
 Over the past year many things have happened that brought these feelings very close to the surface, where they have stayed, and it had become too much for me to handle.
 No therapy has helped me deal.
 I knew I needed something different.
 I was starting to feel desperate.
 I didn’t know anyone my age that had been through what I have.
 Nobody could relate and understand.

 My Path to Peru

 I spent several months searching for alternate ways of healing when Paul mentioned that Christian had just booked a healing trip to Peru through a company called Pulse Tours.
 I looked it up and was floored with what I was reading.
 This felt like what I needed.

 Leading up to the trip to Peru I had SO much anxiety.
-Not only was I travelling to a foreign country on my own but I knew this was going to be the hardest thing I have ever done.
+Not only was I traveling to a foreign country on my own but I knew this was going to be the hardest thing I have ever done.
 Nobody really understood why I was going.
 Most people thought it was going to be a fun trip.
-Wow… I wish it was for fun
+Wow… I wish it was for fun!

-I feel like I could write a book about my experience, but I am only going to write about the important elements of my journey.
+I feel like I could write a book about my experience, but I am only going to write about the important elements from my journey.

 The actual retreat is beautiful.
 It sits facing a beautiful and very active river.
 They say that spirits are attracted to moving water.
 My first hour at the center (after a 21 hour journey) I sat on a chair watching the river and documenting how I was feeling.
 I have never been so nervous in my life.

 The Ceremony (#1)

 How do you prepare for something you have no idea how you are going to react to?
 Even before my first ceremony I felt like I was going to throw up!
 I kept thinking I can’t throw up before I even take ayahuasca!!